QDAP Tax Deduction Tutorial - now in session!

 Filling in the tax return form

-This year, you’ll find a newly added Part 10 on your tax return form, entitled Qualifying Deferred Annuity Premiums and Tax-deductible Voluntary Contributions (TVC).
+Part 10 - Qualifying Deferred Annuity Premiums and Tax-deductible Voluntary Contributions (TVC).
 Item 2a of Part 10 is for the amount of the QDAP premiums that has been paid for yourself, while 2b is for the QDAP premiums paid for your spouse.

 If you have paid QDAP premiums for yourself and/or your spouse, fill in the amount(s) in this part.
 There is no limit to the number of policies eligible for tax deduction, and each taxpayer is entitled to a maximum deduction amount of HKD60,000.
 A husband and wife who are both taxpayers can allocate their paid QDAP premiums among themselves in order to claim the maximum tax-deductible amount of HKD120,000, but the same amount cannot be claimed twice.
 As long as the two policies cover the husband or the wife or both of them as annuitants, and the deduction claimed by each of them does not exceed the individual limit of HKD60,000, the couple can claim a total of HKD120,0002 in tax deduction.
 Keep in mind, though, that HKD60,000 is the aggregate tax-deductible amount for both QDAP premiums and TVC contributions.